 Aeris is a full-stack IoT technology enabler for automotive OEMs.
 Its connected technology for vehicles provides a comprehensive solution for an enhanced customer relationship, safety and security, and infotainment.
 Aeris has created an IoT ecosystem to empower organizations in optimizing human intervention and attain real-time remote monitoring of machines, equipment, and other assets along with predictive and preventive maintenance of various products and assets within enterprises.

 For electric vehicles, embedded IoT devices can augment four key areas.
 The first is improvement in driver performance by measuring driver behavior like speed, acceleration, driving range, and other such parameters.
-Drivers can be provided real-time tips and comparisons with other drivers to improve their performance, hence, increasing their overall earnings.
+Drivers can be provided real-time tips and comparisons with other drivers to improve their performance, increasing their overall earnings.
 The second area is vehicle safety and security.